cyberphone/doc/payments/review-secure-payment-confirmation.md

 ## Conclusion
 Is this a problem?
 That depends of your perspective.
-Given the downsides and hurdles, my guess is that SPC will later join PaymentHandler on the growing cemetery of failed Google/W3C payment intiatives.
+Given the downsides and hurdles, my guess is that SPC will later join PaymentHandler in the growing cemetery of failed Google/W3C payment intiatives.

 Personally I think it had been cool if SPC actually challenged